JohannesLorenz/lmms-wiki/Compiling-lmms.md

    This will search your system for all the dependencies and will notify you if something's missing.

    **Notes:**
-   * On some Debian based systems if VST fails to locate wine-dev, append ` -DWINE_LIBRARY=/usr/lib/i386-linux-gnu/libwine.so`
+   * On some Debian based systems if VST fails to locate wine-dev, append ` -DWINE_LIBRARY=/usr/lib/i386-linux-gnu/libwine.so`.
+To enable VST support on non-i386 systems, append ` -DWANT_VST_NOWINE=1`; an i386 `RemoteVstPlugin` is needed.
    * To include debugging symbols usable with tools like gdb and valgrind, pass the debug flag into cmake: ` -DCMAKE_BUILD_TYPE=DEBUG`, or ` -DCMAKE_BUILD_TYPE=RelWithDebInfo` for a good compromise between program optimization and ability to debug.
    * To specify a install directory different from the default one, invoke cmake with the option `-DCMAKE_INSTALL_PREFIX=<install-dir>`.